 This Japanese-inspired garden flawlessly blends the indoor living spaces with the small patio using bifold doors and decking which strategically draws the eye towards the garden beyond.

-For a Patio Update on a Budget, Paint Exterior Walls
+8. Paint Exterior Walls For a Patio Update on a Budget

-Quick and simple to achieve, painting exterior walls for a new, contemporary finish can make any outdoor space feel refreshed.
+Quick and simple to achieve, painting a house's exterior walls will produce a new, contemporary finish that can make any outdoor space feel refreshed.

 This self build cleverly situates an outdoor sofa next to the indoor living room and a dining area nearby the kitchen.